TeasingSisyphus/CuttleAngular/README.md

 BUGS:
-	-PLAYER NUMBER
+	-ACES
+		-The indices of face cards left on the table are sometimes incorrect -Last king from p0 had an index of 2 when field was only Q, K -Seems to happen when there are points in between two face cards -Indices of first two point cards in scrap are sometimes switched -PLAYER NUMBER
 		-If two players join in rapid (not that rapid) succession, server will consider both players to be player 0 -HOMEPAGE GAMEDISPLAY